CLI Reference

 hain file cp /readme.md /backup/readme.md

-file cpx <srcCtx> <src> <destCtx> <dest>
+file cpx <srcSpace> <src> <destSpace> <dest>

-Copy a file or directory between contexts.
+Copy a file or directory between spaces.

-hain file cpx <ctx-a> /file.txt <ctx-b> /file.txt
+hain file cpx <space-a> /file.txt <space-b> /file.txt

 file mv <src> <dest>